-Four new projects were enrolled in GoGreen Business during Q2, bringing the total amount financed since Program inception in 2019 to \$2.91 million.
-The quarter closed with 10 preapproved financing agreements representing \$1.17 million in projects anticipated to be completed and enrolled in future quarters.
+Two new projects were enrolled in GoGreen Business during Q3, bringing the total amount financed since Program inception in 2019 to \$3.06 million.
+The quarter closed with 13 preapproved financing agreements representing \$1.24 million in projects; these are anticipated to be completed and enrolled in future quarters.

-In April, GoGreen Business launched the Go Low marketing promotion, which offers an interest rate buy-down (IRBD) for projects financed by one of the promotion's three participating lenders.
-Up to \$10,000 is available to buy down interest rates; depending on project size and at the lender's discretion, this can result in financing as low as 0%.
-Staff coordinated closely with the Statewide Marketing Implementer, administrator of the promotion, to establish contracts, processes and a marketing plan for the promotion.
+The Go Low marketing promotion, which offers an interest rate buy-down (IRBD) for projects financed by one of the promotion's three participating lenders, began to gain traction with contractors in Q3, with 9 projects reserving IRBD funds over the course of the quarter.
+Through Go Low, up to \$10,000 is available to buy down interest rates for eligible projects; depending on project size and at the lender's discretion, this can result in 0% interest financing.
+Given the number of IRBD fund reservations and other preapprovals in Q3, staff anticipates an uptick in financing enrollments in Q4 and ensuing quarters.

 With OBR functionality currently available in three of the four IOU service areas (SCE, SoCalGas and SDG&E), staff continued to coordinate with PG&E on finalizing the tariff governing OBR availability in the utility's service area.
-OBR is expected to launch in PG&E territory later in 2023.
+OBR is expected to launch in PG&E territory later in 2023 or early 2024.

-&lt;sup>19 Projects that have been pre-approved for GoGreen Business have passed a preliminary evaluation and are expected to be enrolled in the program after further development, installation, and review.
+19 Projects that have been pre-approved for GoGreen Business have passed a preliminary evaluation and are expected to be enrolled in the program after further development, installation, and review.